jitani04/ecostyle/README.md

 pip install numpy==1.26.4
 ```

-use these command to run the backend:
+use these commands to run the backend:
 * cd clothing-rec-program
 * uvicorn CLIP_text_rec_backend:app --reload